phpMussel/SigTool/_docs/readme.en.md

 ---

 ### How to use:

-Note that SigTool is NOT a web-based PHP application (or web-app)!
-SigTool is a CLI-based PHP application (or CLI-app) intended to be used with terminal, shell, etc. It can be invoked by calling the PHP binary with the `sigtool.php` file as its first argument:
+Note that SigTool is NOT a PHP-based web application (or web-app)!
+SigTool is a PHP-based CLI application (or CLI-app) intended to be used with terminal, shell, etc. It can be invoked by calling the PHP binary with the `sigtool.php` file as its first argument:

 `$ php sigtool.php`